-In addition to PEER, Dr. Gottlieb is an editor for Annals of Emergency Medicine, the Western Journal of Emergency Medicine, the American Journal of Emergency Medicine, and Academic Emergency Medicine Education and Training.
+In addition to PEER, Dr. Gottlieb is an editor for Annals of Emergency Medicine, Academic Medicine, the Western Journal of Emergency Medicine, the American Journal of Emergency Medicine, and Academic Emergency Medicine Education and Training.
 He is also the social media editor for Academic Emergency Medicine.
-Dr. Gottlieb has authored nearly 200 peer-reviewed publications, and he reviews more than 25 journals.
-He is a nationally recognized speaker and has received several awards, including the Society for Academic Emergency Medicine Academy of Emergency Ultrasound Fellow Education Award, the CORD Academy for Scholarship Distinguished Scholar Award, and the ACEP National Emergency Medicine Junior Faculty Teaching Award.
+Dr. Gottlieb has authored over 450 peer-reviewed publications, and he reviews for more than 30 journals.
+He is a nationally recognized speaker and has received several awards, including the Society for Academic Emergency Medicine Academy of Emergency Ultrasound Most Prolific Researcher and Rising Star Awards, the CORD Academy for Scholarship Distinguished Scholar Award, the ACEP National Emergency Medicine Junior Faculty Teaching Award, and the EMRA 25 Under 45 Award.
 His academic interests include resident education, with a focus on ultrasound and procedural training.